Key Takeaways

 Why should you move to HTTPS?

-Google has identified three main reasons to switch such as data sent using HTTPS is secured via a Transport Layer Security protocol (TLS), which provides encryption, data integrity, and authentication.
+Google has identified three main reasons to switch.
+One reason is that data sent using HTTPS is secured via a Transport Layer Security protocol (TLS).
+This protocol provides encryption, data integrity, and authentication.

-- Encryption protects your users’ data from eavesdroppers so that while the user is browsing your website, no can see their activities on the webpage or steal their information
+- Encryption protects your users’ data from eavesdroppers.
+While the user is browsing your website, no one can see their activities on the webpage.
+No one can steal their information.

 - Data integrity is where data can’t be modified or corrupted during transfer

-- Authentication proves that your users are communicating with your website not another website and protects again man-in-the-middle attacks so you improve trust with your visitors
+- Authentication proves that your users communicate with your website, not another one.
+It protects against man-in-the-middle attacks.
+This improves trust with your visitors.

 Does HTTPS mean your website is secure?